Links on SoundGuys may earn us a commission. Learn more.

 What are some good alternatives to the Apple AirPods (3rd generation) and the Samsung Galaxy Buds 2?

 While it’s clear which of these two products to get if you’re just comparing them to each other, there are plenty of great alternatives out there.
-For starters, if you’re an iPhone user, the best true wireless option remains the Apple AirPods Pro.
+For starters, if you’re an iPhone user, the best true wireless option remains the Apple AirPods Pro (2nd generation).
 These true wireless earbuds feature all the same options as the AirPods (3rd generation), plus they have silicone tips and ANC—basically they don’t have the major shortcomings of the newer counterpart.

 If you’re on Android, the Sennheiser CX Plus True Wireless brings a lot of the same features as the Galaxy Buds 2, but it also offers aptX support, so more than just Samsung users will get something nicer than AAC.
 These earbuds are a little more expensive than the Galaxy Buds 2, but if you don’t care about ANC, you could also go for the $129 USD Sennheiser CX True Wireless, which is otherwise identical.